dafacto/startwithbitcoin/_reasons/08_frequently_asked_questions.md

 ### Is “Bitcoin Cash” the same thing as Bitcoin?

 No, it's completely different.
 Since Bitcoin is "open source software", anyone can copy it anytime—and in fact, many have!
 I could copy the Bitcoin software today, and call it Mattcoin.
 But Mattcoin wouldn't have any value, unless someone were willing to pay for it.
+In the early days of Bitcoin, a group copied it and called it Bitcoin Cash, but as you can see from its price, it never gained the popularity of the original Bitcoin.